Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/User Manual.md

 ![AI Chat](images/AIChat.png)

 #### Creating a New Chat
 To create a new chat, click on the **Create New Chat** button.
-You will be presented with a popup box that will ask you to select or upload a PDF to use for the new chat.
-After selecting the correct PDF, click on the **Confirm** button.
+You will be presented with a popup box that will ask you to select a PDF to use for the new chat.
+After selecting the correct PDF, click on the **Create Chat** button.

+If you are uploading a new PDF from the menu for a new chat, upload your PDF, fill out the class details, then click on the **Submit** button.

 ![PDF Upload Chat](images/PDFUploadChat.png)

-After you have selected or created your chat, you can ask the AI chatbot questions about the selected course evaluation PDF by entering your message into the box that says *Type your message*.
+After you have selected or created your chat, you can ask the AI chatbot questions about the selected course evaluation PDF by clicking on the name of the chat you want and entering your message into the box that says *Type your message*.
 After typing out your message, click on the **Send** button and wait for the AI's response!

 ![AI Chat Example](images/ChatExample.png)